emmamckinley/udacity_emmamckinley/capstone/README.md

 # Captone: Mail-order Customer data

-This blog was created as part of my Data Science nanodegree from Udacity where I have chosen to analyse data provided Arvato Financial Services.
+This project was completed as part of my Data Science nanodegree from Udacity where I have chosen to analyse data provided Arvato Financial Services.
 The data contains attributes of customers from a mail-order service in Germany and attributes of the general population of Germany.

 Contents: